nasa/Common-Metadata-Repository/search-app/api_docs.md

 #### JSON

-The JSON response contains the same fields as the ATOM response, only in JSON format instead of XML.
+The JSON response contains the same fields as the ATOM response, only in JSON format except the `tags` field which is added as a result of the `include_tags` search parameter.

 __Example__